ajRiverav/jhuProjects/README.md

 # jhuProjects
 [WORK IN PROGRESS as of Sept 10 2016]

-A collection of interesting and memorable projects developed for and during my master's degree at JHU
+A collection of interesting, memorable, and..well, mundane projects developed for and during my master's degree at JHU

 ### [Basic Fish Classifier](https://github.com/ajRiverav/jhuProjects/tree/master/Basic%20Fish%20Classifier)